LeBaLu/PROII-Projekt_Leander_Lukas/README.md

 **pronouns** - for the pronoun sieve

-For example: a call for applying the exact-match sieve and the pronoun sieve looks like this:
+For example: a call for applying the exact-match sieve and then the pronoun sieve looks like this:
 ```
 python DIRECTORY_TO_YOUR_DATA exact_match pronouns
 ```

+If nothing is specified all the sieves are applied in the order shown above.

 The results.csv can be found in `os.getcwd()/results/`.